 Many parents are caught off-guard by sleep issues in the toddler stage.
 Haven’t we gotten past the newborn sleep deprivation? they ask.
-Other times, toddler parents do see sleep issues, but the “typical” kind, like separation anxiety at night, or waking up multiple times.
+Other times, they do see sleep issues, but the “typical” kind, like separation anxiety at night, or waking up multiple times.

 So, when your toddler—who has no trouble falling asleep—wakes up in the middle of the night and plays for hours, you wonder what in the world to do.

 After all, she’s happily playing, singing, and even chatting.
-Other times, you’ll see her trying to fall asleep—rolling, tossing, and turning out, before she calls for you again.
+Other times, you’ll see her trying to fall asleep—rolling, tossing, and turning around, before she calls for you again.
 You even thought it was a phase she’d outgrow, but after weeks and months of the same thing, you still see no improvement.

 What to do with your 2 year old waking up at night for hours

-For any parent who has conked out from sheer fatigue, you don’t understand why your 2 year old wakes up instead of falling asleep from being awake all day.
+For any parent who has conked out from sheer fatigue, you don’t understand why your 2 year old wakes up, especially when she had been awake all day.
 After all, she isn’t exactly sleeping in the next morning.
 In fact, she’s up at her usual time, which means she isn’t getting enough hours of sleep.

-You’ve tried responding to her needs, but keep the interaction minimal.
+You’ve tried responding to her needs, keeping the interaction minimal.
 Her daily routine has been the same, too.
-You’ve tried everything from cutting her nap short to checking her diet to keeping her active during the day.
+You’ve tried everything, from cutting her nap short to checking her diet to keeping her active during the day.

 So, how can you get your 2 year old to sleep all night?

-First, check with your child’s pediatrician to see what she recommends and to rule out issues you may not see.
+First, check with her pediatrician to see what she recommends and to rule out issues you may not see.
 Then, take a look at these tips you can try that just might change your child’s nighttime behavior: